 There are a number of potential impacts arising from the proposed project that need to be assessed during on-going monitoring.
-In the Development Area, the primary impacts will be clearing of potential feeding habitat and the removal of feeding grasses (replaced with uninhabitable agricultural land).
+In the Development Area, the primary impacts have been the clearing of potential feeding habitat and the removal of feeding grasses (replaced with uninhabitable agricultural land).
 In the Buffer Area, the primary impacts are wildfire control and cattle grazing (both remove favourable feeding grasses required by Gouldian finches).
-Indeed, late season fire and heavy grazing pressures is likely to the primary reason for the absence of Gouldian finches during the 2012 dry season bird surveys (Save The Gouldian Fund 2012).